-Technology changed and in July of 2004, the communications system was rebuilt and improved to meet the demands of the citizens for more and better service.
+In 2004, the communications system was rebuilt and improved to meet the demands of the citizens and to provide better service.
 High-speed internet service was added as was better cable television service.
 The City borrowed about $7.2 million to upgrade the system.

 Chronology of CoMPAS Cable TV